-Figure 9.41: A workflow is installed and ready to be used.
+Figure 9.48: A workflow is installed and ready to be used.

 The workflow is executed just as any other tool in the Toolbox by double-clicking or selecting it in the menu (or with the shortcut Ctrl + Enter).
-This will open a dialog where you provide input data and with options to run the workflow in batch mode (see section 8.1).
+This will open a dialog where you provide input data and with options to run the workflow in batch mode (see section 8.3).
 In the last page of the dialog, you can preview all the parameters of the workflow, as well as the input data, before clicking "Next" to choose where to save the output, and then "Finish" to execute the workflow.

 If you are connected to a CLC Genomics Server, you will be presented with the option to run the workflow locally on the Workbench or on the Server.
 When you are selecting where to run the workflow, you should also see a message should there be any missing configurations.
-There are more details about running Workflows on the Server in the Server manual (http://www.clcsupport.com/clcgenomicsserver/current/admin/index.php?manual=Workflows.html).
+There are more details about running Workflows here: http://resources.giagenbioinformatics.com/manuals/clcgenomicsserver/current/admin/index.php?manual=Workflows.html.